liqueurdetoile/fetch-mock-fixtures/readme.md

 // Stop intercepting fetch calls server.stop();
 ```
-Under the hood, server is simply sending back a [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) that mimics a regular fetch call return value.
+Under the hood, the server is simply sending back a [`Response` object](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) that mimics a regular fetch call response.

 ### Configuring server response
 Response configuration can be done through a bunch of chainable methods.

-**Important: Configuration persists through each calls and can be changed at any time without the need to start/stop server.
+**Important: When done on server, configuration persists through each calls and can be changed at runtime without the need to start/stop server.
 All changes will be applied on the next fetch call.**

 #### Setting up returned data
-FMF can be set on the fly to send back some data.
+Server can be set to send back some data.
 Without fixtures, you can use the `respondWith` server method.
 For additional configuration, see below.

 The server instance also exposes two shortcuts :
 - `respondWithStatus` : This will send back the provided data with the given status,